Beyond Parents? Prediction Gaps in University Completion Using Population-Scale Networks and Flexible Machine Learning: Results and Discussion

-The limited gaps across models suggest that predictions hinge on a few strong predictors common to all approaches.
-To examine this further, we assess how prediction accuracy improves when social contexts are added sequentially.
+The small prediction gaps across models suggest that predictions hinge on strong predictors common to all approaches: parental background.
+To examine this further, we assess how prediction accuracy improves for each model when social contexts are added sequentially.
 As expected given the extremely dominant role of parental background in shaping educational outcomes \citep{engzell_its_2020}, parental characteristics yield the largest gain in MCC---rising from 19\% to 32\%---when added to a baseline model including only basic demographics (birth year, gender, migration generation, disability status) (Fig.~\ref{fig:pred_gap}B).
 Adding household, extended family, school, and neighborhood information produces only marginal additional improvements, reaching about 35\%.
 This suggests that parental background captures most of the measurable variation in educational outcomes.
 Notably, these smaller incremental gains from additional contexts are consistently modest across all modeling strategies (Fig.~\ref{fig:pred_gap}B), suggesting that interactions and nonlinearities overall do not greatly improve prediction.

 Principal Component Analysis of the GNN embeddings confirms this dominance.
 PCA is a dimensionality reduction technique that is able to combine the information of the embeddings into fewer variables while capturing as much of the remaining variability as possible.
 Because GNN embeddings represent each student's position within their social context---and serve as input into a logistic regression in the model’s final prediction---examining which dimensions explain the most variation helps us understand what the model has learned.
 If one dimension accounts for most of the variance in the embeddings and aligns closely with parental background, this suggests that parental background is the most important factor shaping the model’s predictions.
 That is exactly what we observe.
 Three components explain nearly 90\% of the variance in the embeddings (67.6\%, 15.5\%, and 6.0\%, respectively).
 The first dimension correlates strongly with the embedding when only features related to the nuclear family are used (82\% correlation), and with parental education and income (51–53\%).
 Even in a flexible, network-based model, parental background remains the primary determinant (see Appendix \ref{a:s:embeddings} for full tables and methodology).